LAST UPDATED: 2/22/2025

 currently running (and about to run)

-The Antiquities by Jordan Harrison (Jan 11 — Feb 23, Vineyard Theatre)*
+The Antiquities by Jordan Harrison (Jan 11 — Mar 2, Vineyard Theatre)* [EXTENDED]

 At the Museum of Late Human Antiquities, the curators are fiercely committed to bringing a lost civilization to life again: What were humans really like?
 What did they wear, what did they eat, how did they die out?